 Keep yourself feeling and looking young by learning some basic yoga moves today.
 Try ten of the most basic yoga moves detailed step-by-step below to start reaping the anti-aging power of yoga.
-These yoga moves do not simply help improve* oxygen and nutrient circulation but, by bringing your head below your waist, these yoga poses concentrate the benefits of improved* blood circulation and collagen production in your head and on your face.
+These anti aging exercises do not simply help improve oxygen and nutrient circulation but, by bringing your head below your waist, these yoga poses concentrate the benefits of improved blood circulation and collagen production in your head and on your face.

 So, bring out your yoga mat and put your courage down to the floor.